jsdealy/latin/miscellae/guideToLatinConversation.md

 What great fault have
 I committed?

-What crime has he com-
+What crime has he committed?
-mitted?

 Did it happen through
 any fault of mine?